iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 My ongoing quest has gotten a bit easier since the launch of the [new generic top-level domains (gTLDs)](https://iwantmyname.com/domains/new-gtld-domain-extensions) (being able to get just about any name in some form is a huge time-saver), but the underlying problem still remains.
 For a year at a time I'm sitting on a pile of empty dreams and untapped potential.

-But think of the process it takes to create a new site.
-You have to design it, come up with a consistent content strategy, create a bunch of social accounts and mailing lists, then promote the hell out of it.
+The real hurdle is the process it takes to create and market new sites.
+It's much easier today than it was a decade ago, but you still have to design them (although templates are getting better and better), brand them, come up with a consistent content strategy, create a bunch of social accounts and mailing lists, then promote the hell out of them.
 It's exhausting!

 The proposed solution?
 From Brian Knapp, in an article titled, [Everything On One Domain](http://retromocha.com/learn/put-everything-on-one-domain/):